bundlecraft-io/bundlecraft/README.md

   Install optional extras: `pip install -e .[fetchers]`.

 - **Offline builds**
-  `bundlecraft build --offline` fails if `fetch:` is present (by design).
-Pre-stage with `bundlecraft fetch` in connected environments, then commit or package the staged inputs.
+  Use `bundlecraft build --skip-fetch` to avoid network access.
+If your config includes `fetch:`, pre-stage with `bundlecraft fetch` in connected environments, then commit or package the staged inputs.

 See also: [Troubleshooting Guide](docs/troubleshooting.md)

 ---

-## 🔮 Philosophy, Best Practices, and Roadmap
+## 🔮 Philosophy & Best Practices

 ### Philosophy: BundleCraft as a trusted middleman